How dirty and stinky were medieval cities?

 Why was that?

-One cause was simply the Plague, the Black Death which killed even half or more in many people in the cities.
+One cause was simply the Plague, the Black Death which killed even half or more people in the cities.

 But it could also mean that people started ridding themselves of trash in another way, says Ole Georg Moseng, professor at the University of South-Eastern Norway.
 He is participating in the NTNU project.